Being a new gardener is hard.

 If you’re a morning person — unlike me — you’ll be happy to learn that the early morning is hands down the best time to water a vegetable garden (or any other garden, for that matter).

-The reason is simple: in the morning, the sun is barely up and temperatures are still cool.
+The reason is simple: when you water in the morning, the sun is barely up and temperatures are still cool.
 Water has time to actually penetrate the soil and get down into the root systems of your garden without being lost to evaporation.

 Watering early also protects your plants from intense heat in the middle of the day, as they will be full of water by the time the heat of the day actually hits them.
 This is much better than trying to “save” your plants on a hot day by pouring water on them in the afternoon.